SEARCH WITH THE PROGRAM FINDER

 *Students are informed that their home university may wish to conduct an internal investigation concurrently with API or upon the completion of API's investigation.

-When a participant reports inappropriate behavior by an API representative to API’s Senior VP of Organizational Operations, API will take all steps necessary to investigate the veracity of the concerns.
-To do, the participant reporting the behavior will be asked to:
+When a participant reports inappropriate behavior by an API representative to API’s Senior VP of International Operations, Policy & Student Success, API will take all steps necessary to investigate the veracity of the concerns.
+To do so, the participant reporting the behavior will be asked to: